k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 The front end contains two forms, one for ICAP performance testing, the other for setting up/changing server-side environment variables.
 The form used to submit tests includes a table that lists currently running tests as well as a results table that shows the last 10 tests that were run.
 Both tables include links to Grafana dashboards along with test details, however the results table contains significantly more information on tests.
 There is also an admin page that contains a button used to update the project to the latest version from the repository, but it is not displayed on the navbar (it can be accessed by using /admin at the end of the home link).
 A detailed analysis of the components introduced above can be seen in the following two sections.

-#### ICAP Performance Testing form
+#### ICAP Performance Testing Form

 This is the home page of the UI and contains most of its primary functionality.
 Whenever this form is submitted, it makes a POST request to the server containing all the fields the user entered.
 These details are then passed to the appropriate python scripts that will trigger load generators.
 Once load has been triggered, the server responds back to the front end with a link to a Grafana dashboard associated with that test and the name of the stack created.
 The reason the stack name is provided is because it is used to uniquely identify that individual test and to allow the "stop test" button to target only that test (in the OVA, this functionality is limited to a single button that stops all tests).

 The front end stores the server's response in a browser-based cookie, and the currently running tests list is populated using those cookies.
 These are convenient because they can be set to expire after the test duration ends, thus allowing for easy removal from the currently running tests list.
-They also make it so that currently running test information is isolated to the machine that triggered those tests, preventing situations where multiple users running tests may stop each other's tests.
+They also make it so that currently running test information is isolated to the machine that triggered those tests, preventing situations where multiple users running tests may influence each other's tests.

 #### Setup Form